-Common chemical found in conventional mouthwash may be dangerous
+Common chemical found in conventional mouthwash and toothpaste may be dangerous

 SUMMARY: Why should people choose alcohol-free mouthwash to get rid of bad breath?